Entertaining or hosting a dinner party as a minimalist can be a challenge. But it doesn’t have to be.

 Minimalist Dinner Party Dishes & Servingware

-You likely only have enough dishes for everyday use if you’re a minimalist.
+You likely only have enough dishes for your family’s everyday use if you’re an extreme minimalist.

 When you’re suddenly hosting a group of people, how do you make sure you have enough dishes without storing them all year for the one or two times when you host?
 This goes the same with servingware, chairs, or any other thing you need extra of just a few times a year.